AhmadNourelddine/memory-game/README.md

 2. The player should memorize this color

-3. Each time the game generates a new level the player should repress the previous sequence of generated colors plus the new generated color
+3. Each time the game generates a new color the player should repress the previous sequence of generated colors plus the new generated color

 ------------------------